status-im/swarms/ideas/095-les-service-model/README.md

 - [ ] New Ultra Light Client Mode is added to LES
 - [ ] Auctioning protocol between client and full node is defined
-- [ ] Payment methods and models are defined
+- [ ] Payment methods or interfaces are defined
 - [ ] Initial implementation validates auctioning and micropayment in automated tests

 ## Artifacts